Preregister online here. After preregistering, you will be contacted by one of our staff to complete the registration process.

 Lindsay Smith: Lindsay is the new Food Educator for the Culinary Learning Center.
 Lindsay brings with her a lifelong passion for supporting local, sustainable agriculture and seasonal eating.
 She loves to cook and make the kitchen an accessible place for people of all ages.
 Lindsay also brings a wealth of teaching experience, especially in unconventional classrooms.
 She is very excited to join the CoOp team to both share with and learn from the entire community.

 Gloria Finkelstein: Gloria is a local teacher who loves being creative in the kitchen!
-She also has an Masters of Public Health - Health Promotion & Wellness..
-Growing up with an extended family and having many friends interested in food, culture, and tradition, Gloria naturally enjoys sharing holiday recipes: especially her grandmother's as well as recreating new & improved healthy & tasty 2016 menus.
+She has a passion for everything Français & the french culture.
+She also has an Masters of Public Health - Health Promotion & Wellness.
+Growing up with an extended family and having many friends interested in food, culture, and tradition, Gloria naturally enjoys sharing many recipes: especially her grandmother's as well as recreating new & improved healthy & tasty 2017 menus.

 Mark and Phillipa Lilienthal: Phillipa (Dartmouth College ’99) and Mark Lilienthal (a Norwich native) recently moved to the Upper Valley after 2 ½ years in rural Burgundy, France where they closely studied food traditions and habits among the local population.
 During their time in Burgundy, Phillipa won multiple cooking contests against French competitors.
 Mark was a wine guide in some of the most famous vineyards in the world.
 They also organized and ran several hands-on cooking classes in Burgundy.
 They are both proud members of the Confrérie de la Poule au Pot d’Henry IV, or the Chicken in a Pot Brotherhood, a society for food enthusiasts based in Arnay-le-Duc.